tinytoolkit/tinytoolk.it/content/tools/tiny-pens-pencils/index.md

 Notably, a business card box!

 ## Where to buy
-Upsettingly it looks like this specific version of the pen is out of stock everywhere - you can readily get a slightly bigger variant (just "SL-F1" or "Expandz" rather than "SL-F1 mini") though.
+Upsettingly it looks like this specific version of the pen is out of stock almost everywhere - you can readily get a slightly bigger variant (just "SL-F1" or "Expandz" rather than "SL-F1 mini") though.
 This is a tad larger at 105mm retracted and 134mm expanded.

+You might still be able to find this one on eBay, though.

+# Uni-ball Style Fit Multifunction Pen

+It's a multicolour pen/pencil - you buy the refills separately, from a very wide range of colours and widths, including mechanical pencils.

+I like it for diagrams, which I often sketch in pencil then overwrite in colour.

+{{ figure(width=640, path="tools/tiny-pens-pencils/uni_ball_style_fit.jpeg") }}

+## Where to buy

+[Cult Pens](https://cultpens.com/products/uni-ball-style-fit-customisable-5-colour-multifunction-pen) has quite a range, including 3 and 5 colour versions.

+The black one in the image is a Style Fit Meister, and is harder to find.
+It has an eraser, albeit a tiny one under an easily-lost cap.
+I got mine from [Plaza Japan](https://www.plazajapan.com/4902778137345/?setCurrencyId=1&gad_source=1)